 What is discount pricing?

-Discount pricing deducts a certain percentage off the original market price.
-Discounts raise the value perception of a product through undervaluation.
-People are drawn to discounted products because consumers love feeling as if they are scoring a good deal.
+Discount pricing is a pricing strategy that involves deducting a certain percentage off the original market price of a product or service.
+People are drawn to discounted products because consumers love feeling as if they are scoring a good deal, and discounts also create a sense of urgency that might drive more customers to convert.

 3 types of common discounts

 While all discounts strive to take a certain percentage off an original market price, there are different discounting techniques.
-I’ll walk you through some of the most common ones—seasonal, clearance, and volume.
+I’ll walk you through some of the most common types of discounts—seasonal, clearance, and volume.

-A seasonal discount is exactly as it states—a discount offered on seasonal goods or during particular seasons.
+A seasonal discount is exactly as it states—businesses offer discounts on seasonal goods or during particular seasons.
 Sometimes seasonal discounts are applied to out-of-season merchandise.
 For example, when spring arrives, department stores may place a discount on winter coats since they are no longer needed.

 The word “clearance” is a marketing term businesses use to indicate their products are for sale at unusual discounts, and for a limited time only.
 Retail stores may offer clearance on discontinued items with the hopes of liquidating what’s left in stock.